Body found near the Airbnb where U.S. woman missing in Costa Rica was staying

 A body that has yet to be identified was found near an Airbnb where a Florida woman who was visiting the country vanished last week, authorities in Costa Rica said Monday.

-A spokeswoman for the agency investigating Carla Stefaniak's Nov.
-27 disappearance said the body — which was found partially buried in plastic bags — was discovered by cadaver dogs in back of the Airbnb.
+The body — which was found partially buried in plastic bags — was discovered by cadaver dogs in back of the Airbnb, said Marisel Rodríguez Solís, spokeswoman for the agency investigating Carla Stefaniak's Nov.
+27 disappearance.

-The spokeswoman, Marisel Rodriguez, did not disclose whether the body is of a man or woman.
+In a recorded statement, the agency's director general, Walter Espinoza, said the decomposing body appeared to be a woman's, though it wasn't clear if it was Stefaniak.

+The identity will be determined after the body is excavated and an autopsy is conducted, he said, adding that investigators found blood in the Airbnb where Stefaniak had stayed.

 Stefaniak had been celebrating her 36th birthday in Costa Rica with her sister-in-law.
 Relatives have said she checked in for a return flight to Florida on Nov.
 28 but never boarded the plane.